Ways to help

 Work for Good

 We’ve teamed up with online fundraising platform Work for Good – who make giving through your business simple and good for business.
-You can find out more by visiting Work for Good.
+You can find out more by visiting their website.

 Sponsor a Project

-Equip a computer lab in Africa with 20 PCs loaded with educational resources and provide ongoing maintenance and support.
+Equip a computer lab with 20 PCs loaded with educational resources and provide ongoing maintenance and support.

 Training for the teachers in the schools receiving computers is essential to ensure that they make effective use of the resources.